intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/nnframes.md

 # get a NNClassifierModel
 nnClassifierModel = classifier.fit(df)
 ```
 User may also set validation DataFrame and validation frequency through `setValidation` method.
 Train summay and validation summary can also be configured to log the training process for visualization in Tensorboard.
-See [Visualization](../../ProgrammingGuide/visualization.md) for the details.

 ### 2.7 Prediction